 As part of our supply network strategy, we have invested and will continue to invest in improvements to our existing manufacturing facilities and in new manufacturing plants.
 We are currently investing in two new plants, one in Rathdrum, Ireland for the production of active ingredients for some of our key products and one in Suzhou, China for the research and production of vaccines in China.
-In addition, certain of our existing manufacturing facilities are in the process of being upgraded.
 These types of projects are subject to risks of delay or cost overruns inherent in any large construction project, and will require licensure by various regulatory authorities.
 Significant cost overruns or delays in completing these projects could have an adverse effect on the Company's return on investment.